codebyhamad-create/Machine-Learning-Projects/README.md

 * Deploy projects using web frameworks
 * Integrate more diverse datasets and domains

-## Author

-Prepared by: Hamadullah Rajper
+Built with ❤️ by Hamadullah Rajpar

 ---